wmnwickramasinghe/Machine_Learning/README.md

 ***Resampling Methods (LOOCV, Bootstrap)***: Understand the significance of resampling methods like Leave-One-Out Cross-Validation (LOOCV) and Bootstrap through projects that emphasize model assessment and validation.

 ***Model Selection and Regularization***: Explore the nuances of model selection and regularization techniques, including projects that highlight the importance of balancing model complexity and performance.

 ***Clustering***: Dive into projects showcasing clustering algorithms, where unsupervised learning techniques are applied to identify patterns and group similar data points.

+***Dimensionality Reduction*** Our project explores the use of dimensionality reduction techniques, including Principal Component Analysis (PCA), Principal Component Regression (PCR), and Partial Least Squares Regression (PLS).
+We identify critical variables, reduce data dimensionality, and model relationships between variables.

 ***Tree-Based Methods***: Learn about decision trees, random forests, and gradient boosting through projects that harness the power of tree-based methods for classification and regression tasks.